 How much time do I take off work?

 Most men take a couple of days off, but it does depend on the type of work you do and your personal circumstances.
-If it’s a desk job going back to work earlier is possible; however, if your job involves physical movement, take your doctor’s advice, but most likely, you’ll have to take about a week off.
-The majority of vasectomies are done on a Thursday or a Friday to fit into people’s schedules better.
+If it’s a desk job going back to work earlier is possible.
+If your job involves physical movement, however, take your doctor’s advice, but expect that you’ll likely have to take about a week off.
+The majority of vasectomies are done on a Thursday or a Friday to better fit into people’s schedules.

 What’s the best way to look after yourself after the procedure?